hnakamur/FormatLink-Firefox/README.md

 Also you can change the format with selecting the format in the dropdown list.
 And if you press the "Save as Default" button, you can make it as default.

 ### context menu
-Open the context menu "Format Link", and select one of sub menus for the format you would like to use to copy the URL.

-If you select a sub menu with a Control key pressed, then the selected format is becoming the default format.
+Move mouse cursor onto the link which you want to copy, then open the context menu and select "Format Link as Default".
+It will copy the URL as the default format.
+To change the default format, please use the toolbar button and the "Save as Default" button.

 ### keyboard shortcut
 Press the shortcut key Alt+C to copy the URL in the default format.